High Deductible Health Plans

 My wife's employer has an HDHP plan available with an HSA amount, which is funded by a match dollar for dollar for what we contribute.
 How do our HSA's get funded in the FEHB world?

 In FEHB plans the HSA is funded by the employer, but not directly.
 Instead, the plan’s premium includes the cost of the base HSA contribution, usually around $1500 for a family.
 We treat it as a premium offset for display purposes, which is why you will see some plans costing around zero, or sometimes less, in the column for no medical costs.
 When you enroll in the plan the money is deposited in your HSA account on a monthly basis.
 Download any of the High Deductible plan brochures and read the section on how the plan works.
-You can augment the initial amount using standard HSA rules, but there is no employer matching.
+You can make additional voluntary contributions, but there is no employer matching.
 Also read our information on Plan Types.